 The people of California are brain-dead, nanny-statist, liberty-hating, government-dependent morons.
 Forgive the redundancy.

 How does this state consistently champion everything that is bad about the left - the disregard for private property rights, the poor understanding of economics, the government dependency, the religious coercion of eco-fallacy, the union thuggery - but completely fail at what little the left, at least in rhetoric, gets right?
-Case in point: how does the populace that votes for Jerry Brown, for Barbara Boxer, for requiring only a simple majority to pass state budgets (Prop 25), and for maintaining green-motivated prosperity-crushing regulations (Prop 23), vote against re-legalizing marijuana (Prop 19)?
+Case in point: how does the populace that votes for Jerry Brown, for Barbara Boxer, for Dianne Feinstein, for requiring only a simple majority to pass state budgets (Prop 25), and for maintaining green-motivated prosperity-crushing regulations (Prop 23), vote against re-legalizing marijuana (Prop 19)?

 Part of it is the professional Democrats, and their media lackeys, who don’t want states getting any ideas about usurping federal power.
 They didn’t like it when Arizona did it with immigration and border security.
 They don’t like the state nullification talk regarding health care.
 Allowing California to make their own rules will embolden the Left’s “enemies” (Obama’s word) to do the same.